Port (computer networking): Port scanning

 The practice of attempting to connect to a range of ports in sequence on a single host is commonly known as port scanning.
 This is usually associated either with malicious cracking attempts or with network administrators looking for possible vulnerabilities to help prevent such attacks.
 Port connection attempts are frequently monitored and logged by hosts.
-The technique of port knocking uses a series of port connections (knocks) from a client computer to enable a server connection.
+The technique of port knocking uses a series of port connection attempts (knocks) from a client computer to open a port on the server through which a connection can then be established.

 Examples

 An example of the use of ports is the delivery of email.
 A server used for sending and receiving email generally needs two services.
 The first service is used to transport email to and from other servers.
 This is accomplished with the Simple Mail Transfer Protocol (SMTP).
 A standard SMTP service application listens on TCP port 25 for incoming requests.
 The second service is usually either the Post Office Protocol (POP) or the Internet Message Access Protocol (IMAP), which is used by email client applications on users' personal computers to fetch email messages from the server.
 The POP service listens on TCP port number 110.
 Both services may be running on the same host computer, in which case the port number distinguishes the service that was requested by a remote computer, be it a user's computer or another mail server.

 While the listening port number of a server is well defined (IANA calls these the well-known ports), the client's port number is often chosen from the dynamic port range (see below).
 In some applications, the clients and the server each use specific port numbers assigned by the IANA.
-A good example of this is DHCP in which the client always uses UDP port 68 and the server always uses UDP port 67.
+A good example of this is DHCP in which the client always uses UDP port 68, and the server always uses UDP port 67.